What are the most popular SME accounting software?

-What are the most popular accounting software packages for small businesses?
+What are the most popular accounting software packages for small to medium-sized businesses?

 Over the years I have used MYOB and Quickbooks and still do with some legacy SMBs, however you cannot go past SAASU it is simple to use; you pay as you go (based on transactions per month); and can be accessed from any device or location via the internet.
 Overall, great flexibility.

 Yes, I agree Saasu and Xero are the 2 leaders in the cloud-based accounting software market (and two of the most popular accounting software solutions for small businesses).
 MYOB was not built for cloud and was very successful prior with SME's but more expensive for software, support maintenance costs.
 It has released a cloud version which is not on par with the 2 above.
 MYOB live is very simple in structure & reporting whereas S & X are interactive with other mobile app tools & software.
 MYOB's legacy has to dismantle its PC building blocks which has made it difficult to compete with S & X which were developed specifically for the cloud.
 S is Sydney based company and X is NZ based but both very popular and similar

 We have a strong preference for Xero which is cloud based and very easy to use and integrate additional features.